Posts

 Image

 The Pro Micro How to get the projects If you are interested in building any of these projects please contact me for details.
-I don't supply any parts but you can buy the Arduino sketches and a full set of instructions to build the project yourself from £10 .
-You will get circuit diagrams, PCB layout and a complete parts list for UK suppliers.
-If you are in the UK I can provide a pre-programmed and pre-soldered Pro Micro for around £20 plus postage.
-You can contact me via the comments sections.
+I don't supply any parts but you can get the Pro Micro and other parts from eBay etc. You can contact me via the comments sections.
 Alternatively, email me at gmail - my name is chaz riff but without the space ;) Behringer 2-XM Polyphonic Controller This is the latest project - a four voice controller for the Behringer 2-XM.
 This is based on the Oberheim SEM which was the synth module that was in the famous FVS (Four Voice Synthesiser) from 1978.
 This project uses 2 Pro Micros connected via the TX and RX pins.
 I needed 2 because it requires 32 ins and outs.
-Low Cost Polyphonic Keyboard Controller...
+FVC connected to 2-XMs More info here Low Cost Polyphonic Keyboard Controller for mono synths A much simpler and cheaper alternative to the 2-XM controller.
+Very cheap to build and still has an on board polyphonic ADSR.
+All controls are handled with CCs f...

 2-XM Polyphonic Controller